 Fast-forward to a few decades ago, and that same management thinking had become all about the customer.
 Lawyers and accountants were joined at the board table by marketing specialists.
 The management thinking shifted to “make the customer experience good, and the profits will follow.”

 A Culture First boardroom doesn’t really look like that, either.

-That's not to say a Culture First boardroom does not have profits to shareholders as its ultimate goal and knows that to be financially successful, a company must be customer-centric.
+That's not to say a Culture First boardroom does not have profits to shareholders as its ultimate goal.
+Nor does it mean they don't know that to be financially successful, a company must be customer-centric.
 But we’ve only recently begun to recognize that a Culture First Company focuses first on employees as the path to financial and customer experience success.

 The Culture First boardroom has opened up a chair at the table for a People Geek – someone who understands people and data and can tell management whether employees are truly on board and engaged (backed up with quantitive analysis).
-The same type of analysis that we've used in digital marketing, only this time the focus is on your people and what is working and not working, for them.
+The same type of analysis we've used in digital marketing, only this time, the focus is on your people and what is working and not working for them.

 Customer satisfaction should be understood as a lag indicator of another force.
 Customers don’t buy what we’re selling until they buy why we’re selling.
 The "why" comes from those who believe in the brand promise of your organization.
 In this world, you can’t have highly engaged customers if you don’t have highly engaged employees.

 A Culture First company is one that measures employee behaviors against the values of the company and does what is necessary to ensure all employees buy into those values.

 Quite simply, culture is the biggest lever that any organization has to drive performance.
 It’s the bottom line and a leading indicator for almost every other performance metric.
 A Culture First company recognizes that if you take care of the culture, the customer experience and profits will take care of themselves.